Picovoice/picovoice/demo/mcu/imxrt1050/README.md

 > Picovoice, set the lights in the bedroom to blue.

-Picovoice's output can be seen on the serial port monitor.
+Picovoice's output can be seen on the IDE console.

 See below for the full context: